 If we all knew how to eat healthier, we’d all be doing it, right?
 The truth is, eating healthy is both easy and complicated.
-It’s complicated, because food marketers and fad diets confuse public perception about what’s healthy and what’s not (see: the low-fat trend of the 90s vs. the even trendier high-fat keto diet now).
+It’s complicated, because food marketers and fad diets confuse public perception about what’s healthy and what’s not.
+A prime example of that is the low-fat food trend of the 90s versus the even trendier high-fat keto diet today.

-But eating a healthy diet can truly be simple in that there are a few totally manageable principles that have stood the test of time.
+But eating a healthy diet can truly be simple.
+There are a few totally manageable principles that have stood the test of time.
 Follow these Nutritious Life-approved guidelines, and you’ll eat healthier every single day.
 Promise.

-Cheat days have a negative connotation, which is why I don’t support them and instead promote the idea of a “conscious indulgence.”
-A conscious indulgence should be a portion-controlled, nutrient-dense option of what you’re craving, and eaten from a positive place, not hiding in shame because you’re a “cheater,” the whole philosophy behind Nutritious Life’s Eat Empowered pillar.
-Read more here: How Often You Should Have a Cheat Meal.
+Cheat days have a negative connotation, which is why I don’t support them and instead promote the idea of “conscious indulgence.”
+A conscious indulgence should be a portion-controlled, nutrient-dense option of what you’re craving, and eaten from a positive place, not hiding in shame because you’re a “cheater”.
+This is the whole philosophy behind Nutritious Life’s Eat Empowered pillar.

-If you check ingredient labels, you’ll see that sugar sneaks into so many things: sauces, peanut butter, nut milks, crackers, yogurt…the list is endless.
-You don’t need to freak out about small amounts of sugar, or those conscious indulgences I mentioned above, but you do need to be aware of your overall consumption since it’s easy to eat sugar mindlessly, in meals that don’t even make you all that happy.
-You want to avoid that because excess sugar is linked to obesity, diabetes, and possibly even cancer.
-(Read more: Is the Natural Sugar Found in Whole Foods Healthier Than Added Sugar?)
+If you check ingredient labels, you’ll see that sugar sneaks into so many things: sauces, peanut butter, nut milks, crackers, yogurt.
+The the list is endless.
+You don’t need to freak out about small amounts of sugar, or those conscious indulgences I mentioned above.
+You do need to be aware of your overall sugar consumption since it’s easy to eat sugar mindlessly.
+You want to avoid that because excess sugar is linked to obesity, diabetes and possibly even cancer.

 Prioritizing whole foods over processed ones is a good way to accomplish all the other healthy-eating tips on this list.
-By eating whole foods, you’re automatically eating less added sugar and more fiber, and limiting things like food coloring and artificial flavors.
+By eating whole foods, you’re automatically eating less added sugar and more fiber.
+You’re also limiting things like food coloring and artificial flavors.
 Mixing up your whole foods also ensures you’re consuming a wide variety of vitamins and minerals.

-It’s not that you can’t find healthy restaurants, it’s that you have way less control over the ingredients when you eat out.
-So, while there’s no shame in dining out, cooking gives you more say in what goes into your meals.
-Plus, spending time in the kitchen can promote a fun, empowered relationship with eating, one based on experimenting with lots of nutritious foods that fill you up, body and soul.
+It’s not that you can’t find healthy restaurants.
+It’s that you have much less control over the ingredients when you dine out.
+So, while there’s no shame in eating out, cooking gives you more say in what goes into your meals.
+Plus, spending time in the kitchen can promote a fun, empowered relationship with eating—one that is based on experimenting with lots of nutritious foods that fill you up, body and soul.